Microsoft is constantly updating its Windows XP

 Random system shutdowns are a fairly common issue experienced after a system update.
-When this occurs, the most common fix is a simple change to your registry key.
-To do this, first restart your computer in safe mode.
-You can find more information about safe mode in Windows XP on Microsoft's Knowledge Base.
-Next, click on Start > Run.
-Type in
+When this occurs, the most common fix is a simple change to your registry key

 To finish, simply exist the registry editor and restart your computer.
 Your computer should function normally upon its rebooting.

 If the above method did not work, you may have to start your Recovery Console